 Ian Lagrange De Carvalho

-Doug Davis has nearly 20 years of experience in both architecture and construction management.
+Doug Davis has 20 years of experience in both architecture and construction management.
 Doug’s career began in Silicon Valley focusing on biotechnology, high tech, and ground-up core and shell construction.
 Before co-founding AE3 Partners, Doug held increasingly responsible roles with regional and national A&E firms, in both project and office management.
 Key clients included the University of California System and major biotechnology firms.
 Doug also performed construction management services for several large biotechnology and pharmaceutical companies.
 He has a B.Arch and an MBA from California Polytechnic State University, San Luis Obispo.
 He is a licensed architect in the State of California, a licensed Real Estate Broker in California, and a member of NCARB.
 He is also a member of Urban Land Institute, Oakland Builders Alliance and serves as a board member for 100 Black Men of the Bay Area.

 RICK L. DUMAS